ouspg/CloudAndNetworkSecurity/6. Digital Forensics/README.md

 >
 > *Mallory: I want to check different locations before I-, uh- I mean I like hiking too.*

-While exact location remains unknown, intel gathered from other sources suggests that Mallorys organization has been using codenames for those 2 caches: *LAKE* and *COAST*.
-Leading investigator suspects that those codenames are most likely describing also the places themselves.
-Leading investigator also suspects, that hidden caches are mostly located not too far from city and those should not require too long distance to be travelled by foot.
-Also caches can not obviously be located on densely populated areas.
+While the exact location remains unknown, intel gathered from other sources suggests that Mallor's organization has been using codenames for those 2 caches: *LAKE* and *COAST*.
+The leading investigator suspects that those codenames are most likely describing also the places themselves.
+The leading investigator also suspects, that hidden caches are mostly located not too far from the city and those should not require a too long distance to be traveled by foot.
+Also, caches can not obviously be located in densely populated areas.

 Your first task is to find 2 different GPS locations where police officers should start for looking hidden stashes.

 > *Leading investigator: There is problem with gathering Mallorys emails*
 >
 > *You: How so?
-In this case we have court order for service provider to give us access to Mallorys email-account.*
+In this case we have a court order for service provider to give us access to Mallorys email-account.*
 >
 > *Leading investigator: Yes we do, but seems like they all have gone on holiday or something.
-I did not succeed connecting to anybody who could give us access right now.
+I did not succeed on connecting to anybody who could give us access right now.
 Typical corporate bureaucracy in action...*
 >
 > *You: Oh.
 That's bad.
 But eventually we will get it.*
 >
 > *Leading investigator: Yes we will.
-But this is urgent because any useful intel we could get from his email might be irrelevant next week because word about Mallorys arrest is spreading and his contacts are going to flee any moment with hidden caches.*
+But this is urgent because any useful intel we could get from his email might be irrelevant next week because word about Mallory's arrest is spreading and his contacts are going to flee any moment with hidden caches.*
 >
 > *You: I see.
 So we have only this memory dump right now.
 I'll see what I can do.*

-Intel from unconfirmed sources says that there is rumors about Mallory having also third hidden cache.
+Intel from unconfirmed sources says that there are rumors about Mallory having also a third hidden cache.
 Nothing about it is known but its codename: *FOREST*

-Your second task is to retrieve any email exchange of Mallory and his criminal partner.
-Extract content of the messages and solve location of third hidden cache.
+Your second task is to retrieve any email exchange between Mallory and his criminal partner.
+Extract the content of the messages and solve the location of the third hidden cache.

-Fill your answers and reasoning to the return template.
+> Fill your answers and reasoning as a mark of completion this task.

 #### Hints and links

-Volatility is tool for volatile memory inspection.
+Volatility is a tool for volatile memory inspection.

-Find out what browser Mallory is using and then search for URLs which you want to find from its process memory.
+Find out what browser Mallory is using and then search for URLs that you want to find from its process memory.

-Similar approach can be used to e-mail task: Determine what program Mallory is using for mail and start digging the process memory of it.
+A similar approach can be used in the e-mail task: Determine what program Mallory is using for mail and start digging into the process memory of it.

 * [Volatility 3 documentation](https://volatility3.readthedocs.io/en/latest/)
   * Volatility 3 identifies the memory profile automatically